This topic describes the Simple Log Service Processing Language (SPL) instructions.

 project-rename

-By default, the time fields __time__ and __time_ns_part__ are preserved and cannot be renamed or overwritten.
+By default, the fields __time__ and __time_ns_part__ are retained and cannot be renamed or overwritten.
 For more information, see Time fields.

 Syntax